-name The name of the table as a string, symbol or SQL expression.

-if-does-not-exist A symbol.
+name The name of the table as a string, symbol or SQL expression. database A database object which defaults to default-database. if-does-not-exist A symbol.
 Meaningful values are :ignore or :error (the default).

 Drops the table called name from database which defaults to default-database.
 If the table does not exist and if-does-not-exist is :ignore then drop-table returns NIL whereas an error is signalled if if-does-not-exist is :error.